finli/RNA_mutations/Movie script.md

 Narrator:

-Our analysis has shown some promising results
+Our early analysis has shown some promising results.
+We tested cancerous and non-cancerous SNPs.
+We found that there were more cancerous SNPs in the internal loop.
 [show picture of table]

 In the future, understanding and targeting ncRNA mutations could guide personalized treatments for breast cancer—and beyond—leading to better outcomes and more precise care.